voi-tech/notebook-navigator/README.md

 **Note:** The default profile cannot be deleted.
 Profile switching preserves the current folder or tag selection when possible.

-### 2.9 Search modes (new in version 1.7.3)
+### 2.9 Search and tag filtering (new in version 1.7.3)

-The search field operates in two modes depending on what you type:
+The search field filters notes by name and tags.
+Click tags in the navigation pane with modifier keys to build tag queries.

 **Filter mode (default):**